kubedb/docs/docs/guides/etcd/backup/kubestash/overview/index.md

 Restore for etcd works differently from most KubeDB databases, and the difference is not cosmetic.

-**You cannot restore into a running `Etcd` cluster.** etcd's bootstrap semantics require a member's data directory to be either genuinely empty — so the member can start a brand new cluster with `--initial-cluster-state=new` — or a fully rebuilt, valid snapshot directory.
+**A snapshot can never be poured into a running member.** etcd's bootstrap semantics require a member's data directory to be either genuinely empty — so the member can start a brand new cluster with `--initial-cluster-state=new` — or a fully rebuilt, valid snapshot directory.
 Injecting data into a member that is already serving raft traffic is not a supported operation, and there is no "restore task" you can point at a live cluster.

-KubeDB therefore gates restore entirely at **bootstrap time**.
-You do not create a `RestoreSession`;
-you create a *new* `Etcd` object with `spec.init.archiver` filled in, and the provisioner does the rest before the first pod ever starts:
+The path described below is therefore the **bootstrap-time** restore: you do not create a `RestoreSession`; you create a *new* `Etcd` object with `spec.init.archiver` filled in, and the provisioner does the rest before the first pod ever starts:

 1. You create a new `Etcd` object whose `spec.init.archiver.fullDBRepository` (and optionally `.manifestRepository`) points at the repositories produced by the backup.